dbt-labs/docs.getdbt.com/website/docs/guides/sl-partner-integration-guide.md

 * Listing available dimensions based on one or many metrics
 * Querying defined metric values on their own or grouping by available dimensions
 * Display metadata from [Discovery API](/docs/dbt-cloud-apis/discovery-api) and other context
-* Expose [Saved Queries](/docs/build/saved-queries), which are pre-built metrics, dimensions, and filters that Semantic Layer developers create for easier analysis.
+* Expose [saved queries](/docs/build/saved-queries), which are pre-built metrics, dimensions, and filters that Semantic Layer developers create for easier analysis.
 You can expose them in your application.
 Refer to the [JDBC](/docs/dbt-cloud-apis/sl-jdbc) and [GraphQL](/docs/dbt-cloud-apis/sl-graphql) APIs for syntax.

 **Stage 3 - More querying flexibility and better user experience (UX)**
 * More advanced filtering